 Banks have been laying primary emphasis on production aspects of analytics (technology, tools, data and advanced analytic skills) over the last couple of years.
 However, it is ultimately people in the business who need to act upon those insights in order to generate positive business outcomes.
 Leaders need to make sure that their teams, across business functions, are fully equipped and required to use data analytics insights in order to present ideas, make the evidence-based case for change and to take action to generate value.

-: Lay equal emphasis on Analytics solution development and embedding analytics solutions into business processes.
+Action: Lay equal emphasis on Analytics solution development and embedding analytics solutions into business processes.
 IT Implementation SPOC and Business process SPOC should be engaged very early in solution development process to ensure seamless implementation

 Myth 4 - Experience based judgement trumps data